 Schedule regular return visits

 Dr. Pescatore reaches out one-on-one to new patients who are less motivated than the average patient.
 He'll have them return to the office more often.
-This ensures they have someone holding them accountable to their treatment plan.
-It's easy for patients to just take some supplements and wait for the healing to begin.
+This ensures they have someone holding them accountable to their plan.
+It's easy for patients to just take some supplements and wait for them to improve.
 Involve yourself in your patients’ lives (and if they resist this, they might not be the best patient for you).
 Check in with them, let them know you are there to support them through this transformative process.
 By demonstrating your empathy and conveying your sincere desire to help them, compliance will come more easily to your new patients.

 If you listen to your patients, instead of listening for what you want to hear or what sounds familiar, you'll be able to provide them with a well-tailored plan that will make compliance easier.
 In the U.S., barriers to adopting functional medicine can drain patients of motivation.
 Naturopathy is like a muscle your patient has never had an opportunity to use before.
 Overexertion may cause them to jump ship.
-Ease patients into treatment plans.
-Let them organically integrate functional medicine as you treat one issue at a time.
+Ease patients into it.
+Let them organically integrate functional medicine as you address one issue at a time.